-The Limited came with the Leather Premium Package, a power tilt/slide moonroof; leather-trimmed front and second-row seats and leatherette-trimmed third-row seat; multi-stage heated front seats; HomeLink® universal transceiver; auto-dimming rear-view mirror; leather-trimmed steering wheel with metallic accents and Bluetooth voice controls; leather-trimmed, chrome-accented shift lever with metallic inlay; metallic interior trim, and an engine immobilizer added to the security system.
+The 2013 Toyota Highlander Hybrid Limited came with the Leather Premium Package.
+Let’s also include a power tilt/slide moon roof; leather-trimmed front and second-row seats and leatherette-trimmed third-row seat; multi-stage heated front seats.
+Plus HomeLink® universal transceiver; auto-dimming rear-view mirror; leather-trimmed steering wheel with metallic accents and Bluetooth voice controls; leather-trimmed, chrome-accented shift lever with metallic inlay; metallic interior trim, and an engine immobilizer added to the security system.

-Newly standard on the 2013 Highlander Hybrid, the Display Audio system integrates Navigation and the Toyota Entune multi-media system.
+Finally a New standard on the 2013 Highlander Hybrid.
+So for starters, the Display Audio system integrates Navigation and the Toyota Entune multi-media system.
 The steering wheel gains controls for the audio, Multi-Information Display and Bluetooth hands-free phone capability.

-To that, the Highlander Hybrid Limited grade adds the JBL® Premium Audio system, automatic climate control for the rear and offers perforated leather seating surfaces.
+In addition and to that, the 2013 Toyota Highlander Hybrid Limited grade adds the JBL® Premium Audio system.
+Furthermore automatic climate control for the rear seating.
+As well as offering perforated leather seating surfaces.

 Awards awards awards

-The Toyota Highlander Hybrid garnered category honors back in March of 2013 as part of U.S. News and World Report’s Best Cars for Families awards.
+The Toyota Highlander Hybrid garnered category honors back in March of 2013.
+Because it became as part of U.S. News and World Report’s Best Cars for Families awards.
 The 2013 Highlander Hybrid won the Best Hybrid SUV for Families award for the third year in a row.